KratosMultiphysics/CoSimIO/docs/communication.md

 - Make sure the communication folder / communication files from previous executions are deleted before starting again
 - explicitly specify which partner is the _primary_ and which is the _secondary_ connection.
 Then start the _primary_ with a delay before the _secondary_, so that it has time to remove potential leftovers.

+The implementation of the _FileCommunication_ can be found [here](https://github.com/KratosMultiphysics/CoSimIO/blob/master/co_sim_io/impl/communication/file_communication.hpp).

 **Specific Input:**